Mrs Bowker and Mrs McErlean

 Everyone has loved our Forest School sessions each Wednesday morning, where playing outside, making swings and fires, building dens and creating artwork from nature have fostered our resilience and teamwork.

-We are looking forward to spending time in our local community, representing our school in a socially distanced Remembrance Service at the Cenotaph and carol singing at Primrose Court to bring some seasonal cheer to members of our community who have had such a difficult year.
+We also represented our school in a socially distanced Remembrance Service at the Cenotaph and went carol singing at Primrose Court to bring some seasonal cheer to members of our community who have had such a difficult year.

 This is our Geography working wall showcasing some of our ‘doing’ and ‘thinking’ skills.